colinta/teacup/README.md

 Basics
 ======

-Create a stylesheet in any code file, usually `styles.rb` or `styles/main.rb`, if you have a ton of 'em.
+Create a stylesheet in any code file, usually `app/styles.rb` or `app/styles/main.rb`, if you have a ton of 'em.
 The `Teacup::Stylesheet` constructor accepts a stylesheet name and a block, which will contain your style declarations.